What is anxiety?

 A break-up, concern about exams or work, or a fight with a friend can make you feel anxious, worried or scared.

-While anxiety is an everyday feeling we all experience, it can become a problem when there is no obvious reason for that anxiety, or when anxious feelings persist for more than a couple of weeks.
+While anxiety is an everyday feeling, it can become a problem when there is no obvious reason for that anxiety, or when anxious feelings persist for more than a couple of weeks.

 How can anxiety affect you?

 Taken on their own, individual symptoms of anxiety are things we all experience from time-to-time.

 However, if you’re experiencing more than one of the following, over a couple of weeks or longer, you may need some extra support.

 Physical effects of anxiety